How Many Acres for an Ag Exemption in Texas by County

 What Degree of Intensity Means in Practice

-- Comal County requires 3 animal units
+- Comal County: minimum 3 animal units

-- Guadalupe County requires 5 animal units
+- Guadalupe County: minimum 5 animal units

 Counties Without Formal Minimums